How to use filters in Google Analytics to get more accurate data

 As you probably know from using GA, you have to add a Tracking Code to your website or mobile application before you start receiving GA data, as shown in the example below:

 The issue is that anybody can copy your code (accidentally or specifically) and add it on their site or application, so your Analytics will collect information from there.
-Let’s consider the aforementioned in our sample case and exclude such traffic to receive better data.
+Let’s consider the aforementioned in our sample case and exclude such traffic to collect better data.

 Advice #6: Divide commercial and informational traffic.